 You should have the following information ready when you apply:

 For information about how to appeal a decision, visit the Appeals page.

 To find out if you may qualify for Medicaid, FAMIS or Plan First, answer the questions on the Screening Tool on the Am I Eligible? page.

 If you need help with filling out your application, please click on the link to find an Application Assister in your area.

 If the screening tool indicates you are likely not eligible for Medicaid, FAMIS, or Plan First, you may be eligible for health insurance through the Federal Health Insurance Marketplace.
 Some people may qualify for help to pay for their health insurance.
 Visit www.healthcare.gov or call 1-800-318-2596 for more information.

-Open enrollment for 2014 Marketplace coverage ended on March 31, 2014 and the next open enrollment period will not begin until November 2014, but a Special Enrollment Period (SEP) may allow you to enroll in health coverage outside of the Open Enrollment Period.
+Open enrollment for Federal Health Insurance Marketplace coverage begins November 2014, but a Special Enrollment Period (SEP) may allow you to enroll in health coverage outside of the Open Enrollment Period.
 Some qualifying life events will allow you to enroll in or change coverage outside of the Open Enrollment Period.
 The fact sheet below lists some situations, beyond qualifying life events, which, for complicated cases, may make you eligible for a Special Enrollment Period outside of the Open Enrollment Period.
 A small number of people will fall into these categories.
 If you think you qualify for a Special Enrollment Period, you’ll need to call the Marketplace Call Center at 1-800-318-2596.
 The process may not necessarily be automatic.